Communication Sciences and Disorders, BS

 COMSDIS 230Introduction to Phonetics4

-COMSDIS 240Normal Speech and Language Development3
+COMSDIS 240Normal Speech and Language Development (GER SBS) 13

-COMSDIS 250Interprofessional Communication in the Health Sciences3
+COMSDIS 250Interprofessional Communication in the Health Sciences (GER NSW) 13

 COMSDIS 350Clinical Process I: Articulation and Phonology Disorders3